garrettsparks/nvfbc-relay/README.md

 * Its performance is the best of the options in most scenarios, typically 2-3% performance impact.
 * It provides great flexibility with the output stream.
-Since NvFBCR outputs to any arbitrary display, a capture card can be used to take this output and manipulate it as desired.
+Since NvFBCR outputs to any arbitrary display, a capture card can be used to take this output and manipulate it as desired on a separate system.
+This removes some painful limitations like Shadowplay being unable to stream HDR sources.
 * Capture is entirely agnostic of running games and does not rely on application hooks, and will capture the desktop without increasing performance impact like OBS or input latency like Shadowplay.